outpaddling/Coding-Standards/README.md

 # Coding-Standards
-Description and examples of coding standards for all projects

 One of my aims as a bioinformatician is to raise the average quality of code in the field.
 Bioinformatics, and scientific computing in general, has no shortage of brilliant minds, but a severe shortage of experienced and disciplined developers.
-As a result, it abounds in code that implements ingenious algorithms with low quality code and build systems.
+As a result, it abounds in code that implements ingenious algorithms with low quality code, documentation, and build systems.

+This makes the programs less accessible and less reliable, impeding critical research as researcher struggle to install, learn, and use them.
+A core goal of all my projects is software that is easy to install on any POSIX platform, well-documented, easy to use, reliable, and performant.

 This repository describes the coding standards for all projects under Github accounts "outpaddling" and "auerlab".
 All contributions to these